-Some maple syrup, a little bit of salt and pepper, and your choice of winter squash, is all you need to make this elegant side dish.
+Some maple syrup, a little bit of salt and pepper, and your choice of winter squash is all you need to make this elegant Thanksgiving Maple Roasted Winter Squash!

 Once the squash is roasted with the maple syrup it gives it a delicious caramelized coating.
 Garnish with queso fresco, pomegranate seeds, and pepitas for a festive touch.